-Beyond his personal persuasive power, Hitler and the Nazis also built a sprawling network of rhetorical resources, including a correspondence school for aspiring orators, a speakers’ bureau, and a series of media assets (i.e., newspapers, journals, and rhetoric handbooks) for teaching persuasive speech.
-This network allowed him to recruit fanatics and spread his message throughout Germany.
+Beyond his personal persuasive power, Hitler and the Nazis also built a sprawling network of rhetorical resources, including a correspondence school for aspiring speakers, a party speakers’ bureau, and a series of media resources (i.e., newspapers, journals, and rhetoric handbooks) for teaching persuasive speech.
+This network allowed Hitler to recruit fanatics and spread his message throughout Germany.
 Hitler and the Nazis were thoroughly rhetorical actors, and not by accident.
-Unfortunately, understanding Hitler’s rhetorical success remains vitally important in the 21st century.
+Unfortunately, understanding Hitler’s rhetorical success remains vitally important in the 21st century because he remains a rhetorical lodestar three-quarters of a century after his death.
 Hitler’s rhetoric—both his rhetorical strategies and versions of his rhetorical network—are pervasive in contemporary cultures around the world.
-Accordingly, understanding Hitler’s rhetoric is a regrettable necessity for anyone who would recognize and resist imitators and like-minded innovators.
+Accordingly, understanding Hitler’s rhetoric is necessary for anyone who would recognize and resist imitators and like-minded innovators.

 I am in the process of researching and writing Hitler’s Rhetoric.
 My goal is to have a full draft by Spring 2022.